2026 Update

 Is this a new planning application?

-We will be submitting a Section 73 amendment application to OPDC to vary the existing permission to expand our student accommodation offer.
+Following public consultation, we have now submitted a Section 73 amendment application to OPDC to vary the existing permission to expand our student accommodation offer.
 A Section 73 application is used to amend planning applications, and this application route is widely used across London and the rest of the country.

-The Section 73 application will be accompanied by plans, and a set of assessments to demonstrate the change in effects of the application, to help the Local Planning Authority to ensure all relevant matters are considered.
-All documents will be available for the public to view and there will be a formal statutory consultation period where residents and other stakeholders can share their feedback.
-Like the original application, the Section 73 application will then be heard and determined at planning committee.
+The application is supported by plans and a set of assessments to demonstrate the change in effects of the application, to help the Local Planning Authority to ensure all relevant matters are considered.

 Building E

 As this building is within the ‘outline’ permission, at this stage we’re seeking to agree the principle of the use of the building and the number of bedrooms.
 As per the current planning permission, the detailed design of this building will come forward under a ‘Reserved Matters Application’.
-We’re confident that the proposed use can come forward very similarly to the illustrative designs for the building which were included in the original planning application.
-We’ll provide more information about this when we submit the upcoming planning application.

 Illustrative view of building E as consented by OPDC in 2023 vs proposed.